-We also believe that the risk of modern slavery at our vendors and suppliers is minimal.
+We also believe that the risk of modern slavery at our vendors and suppliers is low.
 Given the nature of our business, we do not sell physical goods for which components or raw materials are sourced.
 We pride ourselves on our reputation for conducting our business activities in the highest ethical and professional manner and we expect our suppliers to adhere to these same standards and principles.

 The Company's supply chain includes the following types of third-party suppliers (many of which are also independently subject to the provisions of the Act):

-- banks, broker-dealers and other third parties that distribute investment funds managed by the Company and its affiliates; - audit, compliance, law and accounting firms that provide professional services for the Company; - investment managers and advisors that provide investment management and advisory services for the institutional and high net worth individual clients for whom the Company provides separately managed accounts; - commercial real estate, cleaning, office supply and related service providers required to support the day-to-day operations of the Company and its subsidiaries; and - payroll providers, pension fund managers and providers, private healthcare and dental care providers, employee benefits providers and other associated service providers.
+- banks, broker-dealers and other third parties that distribute investment funds managed by the Company and its affiliates; - audit, compliance, law and accounting firms that provide professional services to the Company; - investment managers and advisors that provide investment management and advisory services for the institutional and high net worth individual clients for whom the Company provides separately managed accounts; - commercial real estate, office supply and related service providers required to support the day-to-day operations of the Company and its affiliates or branches; and

+• payroll providers, pension fund managers and providers, private healthcare and dental care providers, employee benefits providers and other associated service providers.

-To a lesser extent, we utilise other services such as food, cleaning services, and purchase off-the-shelf goods such as technology equipment, and stationery.
-Given the limited nature of our business relationships with these vendors, we believe that the risk of modern slavery at these vendors is low and we note that we do not have the practical ability to assess each of their employment practices or supply chains.
+To a lesser extent, we utilise other services such as food, cleaning services, and purchase off-the-shelf goods such as technology equipment and stationary.

+Given the limited nature of our business relationships with these counterparties, we believe that the risk of modern slavery and human trafficking at these vendors is low and we note that we do not have the practical ability to assess each of their employment practices or supply chains.

-As part of its initiative to identify and reduce the risk of slavery and human trafficking occurring within our supply chain, the Company:
+As part of its initiative to identify and reduce the risk of modern slavery and human trafficking occurring within its supply chain, the Company:

-- ensures that all legal obligations are complied with in the recruitment and on-boarding process; - recruits, promotes and develops its people on the grounds of merit and capability alone; - conducts due diligence to assess the risk of slavery or human trafficking, and monitors potential risk areas in our supply chains; and - ensures that whistle-blowers, if any, are protected.
+- ensures that all legal obligations are complied with in the on-boarding process; - has incorporated relevant steps in its due diligence process to identify and assess potential risk prior to contracting with certain service-providers and investment-related counterparties. - incorporates contractual clauses forbidding the use of modern slavery and human trafficking in new supplier contracts which are deemed to be highrisk: - conducts due diligence, including monitoring of external sources, to assess the risk of modern slavery or human trafficking, and monitors potential risk areas in its supply chains; and - ensures that whistleblowers, if any, are protected and that sufficient policies are in place to ensure potential concerns can be confidentially raised, investigated and managed

-The Company uses the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:
+The Company uses the following key performance indicators (KPIs) to measure how effective it has been in ensuring that modern slavery and human trafficking is not taking place in any part of its business or supply chains: